 1 1/2 Tablespoons CORNSTARCH mixed with 2 Tablespoons COLD WATER

-Cheesecake: In a medium bowl, combine cream cheese, sugar and vanilla.
-Beat until throughly mixed and smooth.
+Cheesecake: In a medium bowl, combine cream cheese, sugar, and vanilla.
+Beat thoroughly mixed and smooth.
 Add the eggs and beat well.
 Stir in the lemon zest.
 Pour into the cooled crust and bake until just set, 25-30 minutes.
 Remove from oven and let cool completely.